 a.
 The staff of the shoulder and elbow center are dedicated to improving your health and well being.
 We strive to make your surgical outcome successful.
 The following outline addresses many common questions.

 b.
 We require someone is with you the night of surgery.
 Baggy clothing is easier to get in to.
 Meal prepping easy meals prior to surgery is recommended.

 d.
-You will receive a postoperative folder that will include your DVD, pictures, drug prescriptions and other instructions.
-Please review your DVD within the first few days after surgery.
+You will receive a postoperative folder that will include your flash drive, pictures, drug prescriptions and other instructions.
+Please review your flash drive within the first few days after surgery.

 e.
-If you had an open surgery like a shoulder or elbow replacement or fixation of a fracture or other open procedure, then there will not be a DVD of the surgery but you will probably have some X-rays demonstrating the reconstruction.
+If you had an open surgery like a shoulder or elbow replacement or fixation of a fracture or other open procedure, then there will not be a flash drive of the surgery but you will probably have some X-rays demonstrating the reconstruction.

 f.
 We have acquired discounted rates at several hotels near Tennova Turkey Creek Hospital, please see attached flyers.

 a.
 Outpatient home exercises/therapy are specific to the type of procedure performed.
 Please refer to the applicable therapy protocol which is provided for you in your postoperative folder.
 In many cases formal therapy is not initiated until your first postoperative visit after surgery.
 The timing of the initiation of therapy is dependent on the size and type of the repair or reconstruction or replacement and the quality of the tissue.
 Dr. Spencer will talk to you about your specific therapy protocol after surgery.
 If you have questions please call Stephanie Johnson (Dr. Spencer’s) secretary during normal business hours at 865 450 1227 as she will have access to operative notes which will describe your specific protocol.

 b.
 In general for rotator cuff repairs, we do not start therapy for a couple weeks.
 The timing and type of therapy is based on your tear size and quality of tissue.